Parametric G-computation for Compatible Indirect Treatment Comparisons with Limited Individual Patient Data: Discussion

 The population adjustment methods outlined in this article are only applicable to pairwise indirect comparisons, and not easily generalizable to larger network structures of treatments and studies.
 This is because the methods have been developed in the two-study scenario seen in this paper, very common in HTA submissions, where there is one $AC$ study with IPD and another $BC$ study with ALD.
 In this very sparse network, indirect comparisons are vulnerable to bias induced by effect modifier imbalances.
 In larger networks, multiple pairwise comparisons do not necessarily generate a consistent set of relative effect estimates for all treatments.
 This is because the comparisons must be undertaken in the ALD populations.

 Another issue is that the ALD population(s) may not correspond precisely to the target population for the decision.
-To address this, one suggestion would be for the decision-maker to define a target population for a specific outcome and disease area into which all manufacturers should conduct their indirect comparisons.
+Marginal estimands in different populations may not match if there are differences in the distribution of effect modifiers.
+This is a problem of external validity: if populations are non-exchangeable, an internally valid estimate of the marginal estimand in one population is not necessarily unbiased for the marginal estimand in the other(s).\cite{westreich2019target, imai2008misunderstandings} To address this, one suggestion would be for the decision-maker to define a target population for a specific disease into which all manufacturers should conduct their indirect comparisons.
 The outcome regression approaches discussed in this article could be applied to produce marginal effects in any target population.
 The target could be represented by the joint covariate distribution of a registry, cohort study or some other observational dataset, and one would marginalize over this distribution.
 Similarly, MAIC can reweight the IPD with respect to a different population than that of the $BC$ study.

-During the preparation of this manuscript, a novel population adjustment method named multilevel network meta-regression (ML-NMR) has been introduced.\cite{phillippo2020multilevel} ML-NMR generalizes IPD network meta-regression to include aggregate-level data, reducing to this method when IPD are available for all studies.
+Recently, a novel population adjustment method named multilevel network meta-regression (ML-NMR) has been introduced.\cite{phillippo2020multilevel, phillippo2019calibration} ML-NMR generalizes IPD network meta-regression to include aggregate-level data, reducing to this method when IPD are available for all studies.
 ML-NMR is a timely addition; it is applicable in treatment networks of any size with the aforementioned two-study scenario as a special case.
 This is important because a recent review\cite{phillippo2019population} finds that 56\% of NICE technology appraisals include larger networks, where the methods discussed in this article cannot be readily applied.

 ML-NMR is an outcome regression approach, with the outcome model of interest being identical to that of parametric G-computation.
 While the methods share the same assumptions in the two-study scenario, ML-NMR generalizes the regression to handle larger networks.
 Like Bayesian G-computation, ML-NMR has been developed under a Bayesian framework and estimates the outcome model using MCMC.
 It also makes parametric assumptions to characterize the marginal covariate distributions in $BC$ and reconstructs the joint covariate distribution using a copula.
 The methods average over the $BC$ population in different ways; Bayesian G-computation simulates individual-level covariates from their approximate joint distribution and ML-NMR uses numerical integration over the approximate joint distribution (quasi-Monte Carlo methods).